The Artist wins big at London Critics' Circle awards

 Meryl Streep continued her march towards Oscars glory with another award for her portrayal of former British Prime Minister Margaret Thatcher in "The Iron Lady".

-The only surprise was that she shared the best actress honor with Anna Paquin for her performance in "Margaret".
+The only surprise was that she shared the best actress honour with Anna Paquin for her performance in "Margaret".

 Olivia Colman was named British actress of the year for her performances in "The Iron Lady" and "Tyrannosaur", while Kenneth Branagh won best supporting actor for his turn as Laurence Olivier in "My Week With Marilyn".